The Rev. Gregor Sneddon

 Joan Lawrence is Administrator of the parish.
 It’s a plain title for a complex job of supporting a host of volunteers as well as the Incumbent, the Honorary Assistants, the Music Director and all the Committee chairs.
 Before joining St. Matthew's in 2010, Joan worked for a national Catholic health organization, helping to upgrade their administrative systems.
 Since coming to St. Matthew's, Joan has tried to bring order to a variety of integrated office procedures.
 A lot of Joan's office experience comes from being exposed to different working environments in various Canadian embassies and missions overseas.

-We are thrilled to announce the appointment of Asha Kerr-Wilson as St. Matthew's Children and Youth Ministry Coordinator.
-Asha brings a wealth of experience from her life in the Church, education and her work with PWRDF and Citizens fo rPublic Justice.
-We look forward to an exciting year for the children and lots of adventuring with Becky McCoy and our Youth.
+We are proud to announce the appointment of Aicha Ducharme-Leblanc as St. Matthew's Children and Youth Ministry Coordinator.
+Aicha is a long-time parishioner.
+She was baptized and confirmed here and has volunteered with the Sunday School since 2012.
+She knows the curriculum and many of the children and their parents.
+We look forward to an exciting year for the children and lots of adventuring with Becky McCoy and the Youth Group.